 The two debates are feeding off each other and have outraged journalists.

-While many prominent journalists largely accept that their industry's standards are falling, they furiously refuse the idea of setting up any "outside regulatory body"."Don't shoot the messenger"
+While many prominent journalists largely accept that their industry's standards are falling, they furiously refuse the idea of setting up any "outside regulatory body".

 "I am against external regulation.
 The media should regulate itself," Outlook magazine's former editor-in-chief Vinod Mehta said in a panel debate on media regulation aired by private news channel CNN-IBN on 1 May.